Welcome to Google Analytics 4, Google’s newest installment of its Google Analytics platform.

 And now, if you’ve laid eyes on Google Analytics 4, you probably don’t really recognize anything.
 Google Analytics 4 is an entirely new analytics tool with a new data model.
 It has different tracking points and different metrics.
 The UI has changed.
 You won’t even find the same reporting as you had in Universal Analytics.

 So while Google Analytics 4 is going to deliver some great new features and a more evolved tracking platform, there’s a learning curve.
-Especially for those of you who work with Google Analytics professionally, you rely on Google Analytics for things like client reports, data integrations, and custom tracking.
+This is especially important for those of you who work with Google Analytics professionally!
+You rely on Google Analytics for things like client reports, data integrations, and custom tracking.
 It’s not so easy to just switch to a new system overnight.

 Instead, start tracking on GA4 as soon as possible so that you can track your GA4 and Universal properties in parallel.
 Try to replicate your Universal Analytics reports in GA4.
 Can you see the same data points in both platforms?

-With parallel tracking, you can compare the two platforms and make sure that you are getting the data you want on both.
+With parallel tracking, you can compare the two platforms and make sure that you’re getting all your data on both.
 If you make a mistake in your GA4 configuration or if a tracking feature is missing, your Universal property will still catch all your data.
 Meanwhile, you can play around with GA4 and learn all the new features.

 Additionally, since you can’t create a new property for Universal Analytics, any new websites that you want to start tracking will need to use GA4.
 Don’t wait until you need a GA4 property to start learning how everything works!